marcosaftertype/meteor-quick-post-app/README.md

 ## Prepare the app
 - Download the repository
+- Go to the directory
-- Run the commant `meteor create .` on the root folder of the application
+- Run the command `meteor npm install` to install the dependencies needed
-- Install the needed meteor packages for the application with:
--- `meteor add session stylus accounts-base accounts-password check iron:router hunternet93:quilljs johnantoni:meteor-normalize jparker:gravatar logandk:validator momentjs:moment natestrauser:font-awesome percolate:velocityjs`
--- `meteor npm install --save babel-runtime`

 ## Run the app
 Just use the `meteor` command to run the app.